Gangalal Shrestha: Early life

-Ganga Lal was born to father Bhakta Lal and mother Mohani kumari Shrestha in a well-to-do family.
-His father Bhakta Lal worked for the government and was stationed in Ramechhap where he was the chief of the Revenue Office.
+Ganga Lal was born to father Bhakta Lal and mother Mohani Kumari Shrestha in a well-to-do family.
+Bhakta Lal worked for the government and was stationed in Ramechhap where he was the chief of the Revenue Office.
 After returning to Kathmandu, he renounced his share of the ancestral property at Chhetrapati, and bought a house in Pyaphal next to Kathmandu Durbar Square.
 Ganga Lal lived in this house with his family and wife Hasana Devi (1918–2011).

 Ganga Lal went to Kolkata with his uncle to study.
 Returning to Kathmandu, he enrolled in Durbar High School.
 He is believed to have been an intelligent student and secured first division in the Matriculation examination.
 After the examination, he was admitted to Trichandra College where he studied science.

 Political career

 Ganga Lal was an excellent public speaker.
 He was an active member of organisations that sought to oust the Ranas and establish democracy in Nepal.
 He had been a member of Mahabir School, whose aim was to fill the students with patriotic feelings.
-He was arrested briefly in 1939 for giving a lecture on s in Asan, Kathmandu.
+He was arrested briefly in 1939 for giving a lecture in Asan, Kathmandu.
 After he met Dashrath Chand, he became involved in Nepal Praja Parishad and its activities.

 Martyrdom

 The secret Nepal Praja Parishad was exposed by one Ramji Joshi in return for a cash reward of Rs.
 5,000.
 This led to the arrest of many of its members on 18 October 1940.
 On 19 January 1941, the Ranas sentenced Ganga Lal, Dashrath Chand, Dharma Bhakta Mathema and Shukra Raj Shastri (although he was not involved in Praja Parishad), to death.
 On 28 January 1941, Ganga Lal was taken to Shobha Bhagwati on the bank of the Bishnumati River where he was shot dead along with Chand by Nara Shumsher Rana.
 The other two, Mathema and Shastri, were hanged.

 Ganga Lal was allowed one last meeting with his family the day before he was executed.
-They went to the jail and he was brought out from his cell with hands and feet shackled.
+They went to the jail and he was brought out of his cell with shackled hands and feet.
 The emotional reunion stirred his youngest brother Pushpa Lal Shrestha to dedicate himself to fight for democracy and equality.
 In 1949, he founded the Communist Party of Nepal which played a key role in removing the Ranas.

 The Rana dynasty was eventually overthrown in February 1951, and democracy was established in Nepal.
 The Ranas ruled Nepal from 1846 until 1951.
 During this time, the Shah king was reduced to a figurehead and the prime minister and other government positions were hereditary.
 Jang Bahadur Rana established the Rana dynasty in 1846 by masterminding the Kot massacre in which about 40 members of the nobility including the prime minister and a relative of the king were murdered.
-Tyranny, debauchery, economic exploitation and religious persecution characterised Rana rule.
-This 104-years of Rana regime has been called as one of the darkest periods of Nepalese history.
+Tyranny, debauchery, economic exploitation and religious persecution characterised the Rana rule.
+The 104-year Rana regime has been called one of the darkest periods of Nepalese history.